plturrell/scb-sapphire-finsight/REAL_DATA_EXTRACTION_GUIDE.md

 ## Overview

-This system provides real-time access to S&P Capital IQ data for Vietnam companies using actual credentials (craig.turrell@sc.com / Victoria0405%).
+This system provides real-time access to S&P Capital IQ data for Vietnam companies using secure environment variables for authentication.
 All data is 100% real - no mock data is used.

 ## Components